Detecting HI Absorption in FRB Spectra: Modern Prospects and Scientific Utility: The Prospect of Absorption in FRBs

 \subsection{Strengths and Limitations of FRB 20211127I}

 FRB 20211127I is in many ways an ideal burst for such an investigation.
 It is a bright and narrow burst, exhibiting little to no scattering, which allows for a high SNR in the pulse-averaged spectrum.
 Even the dominant interstellar scintillation pattern noted earlier does not present a major barrier in this case.
 Scintillation typically complicates absorption searches, and this FRB exhibits one of the strongest patterns in the CRAFT sample; \citet{Scott2025} report a spectral modulation index of $m = 0.74$ (values near unity indicate strong scintillation).
 Even so, its impact on the effective sensitivity of this test case is minimal.
-As shown by the FRB spectrum in the left image of Fig.~\ref{fig:combinedfig}, the flux density of the spectrum at the location of the \hi\ line almost perfectly coincides with the band-averaged flux density of the FRB.
+As shown by the FRB spectrum in the left image of Figure ~\ref{fig:combinedfig}, the flux density of the spectrum at the location of the \hi\ line almost perfectly coincides with the band-averaged flux density of the FRB.
 As such, our 3$\sigma$ limit would not change significantly if the scintillation was weaker or even non-existant.
 In fact, scintillation of this manner could, in a different scenario, be considered an advantage rather than a disadvantage; for FRBs with $\nu_\text{DC}$ values significantly larger than the typical width of absorption features, as is the case for FRB 20211127I, a coincidental alignment of a scintle with the \hi\ line could provide a boost in SNR across the line that could significantly alter the likelihood of detection.

-To illustrate this, we consider the resulting limits on both integrated optical depth and \tspin\ were the \hi\ line to coincide with the local spectral maxima near 1362 MHz, rather than at 1357 MHz.
-In this case, the SNR increases by roughly a factor of 2, yielding an integrated optical depth limit of approximately 14 \kms and a corresponding \tspin\ lower limit of 56 K. Such an integrated optical depth is still very much on the extreme boundary of plausible detection \citep{Braun2012}, though the resulting \tspin\ limit would be within $\sim$15 K of typical temperatures observed in the Milky Way’s CNM \citep{Murray2018}.
+To illustrate this, we consider the resulting limits on both opacity and \tspin\ were the \hi\ line to coincide with the local spectral maxima near 1362 MHz, rather than at 1357 MHz.
+In this case, the SNR increases by roughly a factor of 2, yielding an opacity limit of approximately 0.25 and a corresponding \tspin\ lower limit of 60 K. Such an opacity is still very much on the extreme boundary of plausible detection \citep{Braun2012}, but the resulting \tspin\ limit would be within $\sim$15 K of temperatures observed in the Milky Way’s coldest atomic clouds \citep{Murray2018}.